Balticconnector: 2023 damage incident

 On 10 October 2023, the Finnish government announced that the damage to the pipeline may have been deliberate and caused by "external activity".
-The leak is being investigated by the Finnish Border Guard and the Finnish Security Intelligence Service.
+The leak was investigated by the Finnish Border Guard and the Finnish Security Intelligence Service.
 Norwegian seismological institute NORSAR reported that it detected a "probable explosion" 40 km north of Paldiski (roughly where Balticconnector and Nord Stream intersect) on the 8 October at 01:20 local time.
 A few days later investigators stated the damage "appears to have been mechanical, not an explosion".

 On 11 October 2023, an Estonian Navy commander stated that Finnish images of the damage showed the pipeline's concrete cover had been broken off and the pipeline was badly damaged on one side and out of position.
 A Finnish member of the European Centre of Excellence for Countering Hybrid Threats suggested that one possibility was that a ship's anchor had dragged over the pipeline.
 Five large ships had been near the pipeline shortly before the incident.
 Finland's National Bureau of Investigations opened an investigation into the potential "intentional damaging" of the pipeline by the Chinese vessel in response.

 Underwater damage photographed in October 2023.

-On 21 October 2023, Finnish authorities reported that the Chinese ship Newnew Polar Bear was in the area at the time of the incident and that the role of this ship is being investigated.
-On 24 October 2023, it was reported that Finnish authorities had observed gouges in the seabed starting on one side of the pipeline and ending the other side, near where they found a damaged ship's anchor, missing much of one fluke.
-The anchor was recovered; the NewNew Polar Bear is reported to be missing an anchor.
+On 21 October 2023, Finnish authorities reported that the Chinese ship Newnew Polar Bear was in the area at the time of the incident and that the role of this ship was being investigated.
+The Newnew Polar Bear was accompanied by the Russian nuclear-powered container ship Sevmorput, however, Finnish authorities did not state that this container ship caused the physical damage to the pipeline.
+On 24 October 2023, it was reported that Finnish authorities had observed gouges in the seabed starting on one side of the pipeline and ending the other side, near where they found a damaged ship's anchor, missing much of one fluke.A photo of the ship from October 22, 2023 in the Russian Arctic port Arkhangelsk shows that the ship is missing its portside anchor.
+Newnew Polar Bear sailed through the Gulf of Finland on 24 October 2023.
+As the vessel was sailing in territorial waters, the Finnish authorities were unable to stop the ship, in spite of them requesting to stop.